Schoolhouse.world: peer tutoring, for free.

 Blog image

 You come across a yellowish glass cup or plate in your grandmother’s kitchen.
 She’s had it for years, and she regularly serves you food on it.
 One day, when the lights are out, you pull out your UV flashlight and play with it, checking various objects in your grandmother’s house.
 Maybe you watched a documentary on crime and wanted to investigate in hopes of revealing a mystery.
 That’s when you notice something strange in the kitchen.
-Your grandmother's favorate glass plate is fluorescing in a bright green color!
+Your grandmother's favorite glass plate is fluorescing in a bright green color!
 But how?, you think to yourself and try to find an explanation.

 Yes, it’s uranium glass.